cloudbees-core-cd-workshop/workshop-exercises/exercises/intro-pipeline-cb-core.md

   ...
   ```

-  7. Your fork of the **helloworld-nodejs** repository is being checked out, even though you did not put any steps in the `nodejs-app/Jenkinsfile.template` to do so:
+  iii.
+Your fork of the **helloworld-nodejs** repository is being checked out, even though you did not put any steps in the `nodejs-app/Jenkinsfile.template` to do so:

   ```
   ...